peihongt/Arm-based-Temperature-Controlled-Lighting-System/README.md

 # Introduction
-A smart temperature controlled lighting system is developed where the color tone of the RGB led will change automatically and gradually as the ambient temperature changes to give people more comfortable feeling.
-We will be using STM32 Nucleo-64 development board to display different colour of lightning at the output RGB LEDs depending on the range of ambient temperature captured from the input temperature sensor.
-Then, the detected temperature value and the colour printing on the led will be printed on the output LCD screen.
+A smart temperature controlled lighting system is developed where the color tone of the RGB led will change automatically and gradually as the ambient temperature changes as to give people more comfortable feeling.
+We will be using STM32 Nucleo-64 development board to produce PWM signals to display different colours of lightning using RGB LEDs depending on the ambient temperature captured by temperature sensor.
+The detected temperature value and the colour to be displayed by the led will be printed on the LCD screen.

-# Hardware and Software needed
+# Hardware and Software used
 Hardware:
 1. STM32 Nucleo-64 development board (we are using STM32F411RE)
 2. 2x16 LCD display